-Lacing holes seem to be very close set to avoid gaping on the front
+Lacing holes seem to be very close set to avoid gaping on the

-be laced.
+would almost certainly be laced.
 A buttoned dress under another

 lumps down the front of the outer layer.

 A working class women would have been likely to wear a front-lacing

 kirtle, as she would be able to dress herself relatively quickly

 Back lacing on kirtles and gowns are the domain of the wealthy.
-A working

-illuminations show women wearing garments which
+Many paintings and illuminations show women wearing garments which

 have no apparent openings at the front or sides, and therefore

 books on historical costuming, including Herbert Norris's Medieval

-Costume and Fashion and Dion Clayton Calthrop's English Costume
+Costume and Fashion and Dion Clayton Calthrop's English

-and down the upper to mid back.
+the shoulder blades and down the upper to mid back.
 This kind

 as became common later in the 14th century.

 Side lacing on garments is usually seen on images of young mothers-to-be.

-The ability to loosen a garment at the side seams to accommodate an
+The ability to loosen a garment at the side seams to accommodate

-child, made special maternity clothes unnecessary.
+of a child, made special maternity clothes unnecessary.

-There are some images which
+There are some images

-we again see a side lacing on a woman mourning
+century painting we again see a side lacing on a woman mourning